Military Lawyer Hampton Roads

 School and 7th Transportation Brigade.
 Other significant tenants include the Army Center for Initial Military Training (USACIMT), Army Training Support Center (ATSC), the Army Aviation Applied Technology Directorate (AATD) and Enterprise Multimedia Center (EMC).
 At Fort Eustis and Fort Story, officers and enlisted soldiers receive education and on-the-job training in all modes of transportation, aviation maintenance, logistics and deployment doctrine and research.
 The newly formed base is called Joint Base Langley–Eustis.

-Fort A.P.
-Hill is home to the US Army Ordnance Corps Explosive Ordnance Disposal training center and the Asymmetric Warfare Training Center.
-A.P.
-Hill is positioned to support contingency operations in the mid Atlantic and National Capitol region.
+Fort Walker is home to the US Army Ordnance Corps Explosive Ordnance Disposal training center and the Asymmetric Warfare Training Center.
+Fort Walker is positioned to support contingency operations in the mid Atlantic and National Capitol region.
 The mission of the base is to provide innovative, flexible, and relevant training enablers in order to support Army, Joint and Interagency readiness.

 Fort Myer Army Base